 for you if you tend to enjoy quiet beaches, peaceful surroundings, and friendly

 Located in Positano, Italy, the tennis court is carved in between the towering cliffs on the beach near the Church of Santa Maria Assunta.
 The tennis court is situated alongside the beautiful Mediterranean Sea.
 Visitors after succumbing from a difficult tennis match can cool off by enjoying the private beaches and relaxing resort activities such as kayaking and sunbathing.

 The Infinity Tennis Court

 The Infinity Tennis Court of James Goldstein residence is located in Los Angeles.
 The court is nestled along the hillside and peaking onto the Western horizon and is separated from the L.A skyline by a small 42-inch glass partition.
 The private and luxurious court has played host to big CEOs and other famous personalities.
 The court has appeared in films as well.

-The following are a few practical yet straight forward tips supplied by the Gold Coast Tennis Academy in Australia that can honestly help any level of play.
+The following are a few practical yet straight forward tips for tennis coaching supplied by the Gold Coast Tennis Academy in Australia that can honestly help any level of play.
 The tips can be applied with or without a coach.

 Tip 1: Early preparation

 You cannot prepare soon enough, instead turn your hips and shoulders before the oncoming ball bounces on your side of the court.

 Majority of all people regardless of what sport they indulge in can improve their skill set by following through when you tend to get a bit nervous or when your opponent is in control of the game and is moving you around.
 When you exaggerate you’re follow through, you do not think and should just hit the ball.
 Remember to move your feet at all times.